aegis-icons/aegis-icons/.github/pull_request_template.md

 <!--
 🔔 If you're SUBMITTING ICON, read this PR template CAREFULLY and follow the instructions!
-     - But if your pull request DOESN'T relate to icon submissions, you can ignore all of this and make PR from scratch.
+     - But if your pull request DOESN'T relate to icon submissions, you can ignore all of this (even the CONTRIBUTING check) and make PR from scratch.

 ========== PULL REQUEST TITLE FORMAT ==========
 Copy-paste one of these formats (the text inside of quotes)